jenkinsci/seed-plugin/README.md

 The configuration is given using a YAML file, either entered directly in the Jenkins settings or referred to using an absolute path or a remote URL.

 The [format of the configuration](doc/Configuration.md) data is described in other page.

+## Seed job creation

+Several _root_ seed jobs can be created.

+1. Create a free style job
+1. Add a _Project seed_ build step
+1. The parameters of the project seed step can be filled either directly or by using the `${PARAM}` syntax

+A very basic seed job can be created by clicking in _Manage Jenkins > Create seed job_.